AmbrenHaleem/Dice-Game-iOS/README.md

 # Dice-Game-iOS
-A simple dice game built using XCode.
+A simple dice game built using swift story board and XCode.